-Dscore= motifscoreref-motifscorealt=-10×log10PrefPalt (3),
+Dscore= motifscoreref-motifscorealt=-10×log10PrefPalt (6)

 where Pref and Palt are the PWM scores from the reference and alternative allele.
 To quantify a motif breaking event, we require that the P value for the reference allele is at least 5×10-4.
 There are two motif sources in our analysis.
 First, we identified RBP motifs using DREME software (Version 4.12.0) directly from RBP peaks.
 Then, we also incorporated motifs from RNA Bind-N-Seq (RBNS) [18] to characterize sequence and structural specificities of RBPs.
 For each variant that affected multiple RBP binding profiles, we used the max score.

-Baseline Variant Scoring

-We considered 6 different features in the RADAR baseline scoring scheme (details in Table 1).
-For any discrete entropy based feature i listed in Table 1, we first calculated the percent of SNPs from the 1,000 Genomes project that are falling into this feature category and denote it as fi.
-Then the entropy related weight is used to evaluate the functional impact.

-Si=1+fi×log2fi+(1-fi)×log2(1-fi) (4)

-For the motif analysis, for any motif breaking event with D-score dt, fi should be the percent of SNPs with equal or larger D-scores among all the 1,000 Genomes SNPs.

-fi=#(d≥dt)n (5)

-For any feature that used the adjusted entropy based score, we further used the GC corrected rare variant enrichment ρadj of the RBP as a coefficient to reweight Si.
-For the mutation recurrence features in Table1, we gave an extra 1.0 to any variant in the highly-mutated binding peaks.
-For Gerp scores, we used the sigmoid function as described the Fu et al paper[23].
-Finally, the overall RADAR score is S=iSi.
+A threshold of Dscore > 3 is used to describe a disruption event that is significant, and a variant having a Dscore less than this threshold receives a score of 0.
+For variants receiving a Dscore larger than the threshold, we additionally compute the Shannon entropy given for a variant with Dscore, D, as

+Smotif=1+f(v,D)×log2fv,D+(1-f(v,D))×log2(1-f(v,D)) (7)

+where f(v, D) represents the number of 1KG variants, v, that have a Dscore greater than D divided by the total number of 1KG variants.

+RBP-gene association using shRNA RNA-seq

+To determine if an RBP, R, is associated with a gene, g, we intersect the peaks of R, with the transcript annotation of g.
+If an intersect exists, we form a linkage between the intersected peak of R and g.
+If some variant falls in that specific peak of R, the variant significantly disrupts the motif of RBP R, and gene g demonstrates at least a 2.5-fold change in its expression after KD of RBP R, we give the variant an additional score of 1.

+Tissue Specific Score

-RBP Regulatory Power from Linear Regression
+RBP Regulatory Potential

 RADAR allows inputs in addition to the pre-built context to calculate the disease-specific variant score.
 In this paper, we used the TCGA expression profiles as an example on the cancer variant prioritization.
 Specifically, we downloaded expression profiles of 19 cancer patients of 24 types from TCGA.
 In order to get a robust differential expression analysis, we excluded several cancer types that have less than 10 normal expression profiles and used DESeq2 [44] to find tumor-to-normal differentially expressed genes (corrected P from DESeq2 <0.05).
 Let yik represent the differential expression status of gene i of the kth cancer type.

+We inferred the regulatory power of each RBP, R, through a regression approach of the above differential expression and RBP network connectivity as

+yk,R=β0k,R+ β1k,RxR +εk, R (8)

-We inferred the regulatory power of each RBP by through a regression approach of the above differential expression and RBP network connectivity as yk=β0+ β1xk, where xk is the binary connectivity vector for all genes defined above.
-We used the absolute value of β1 to indicate the regulation power of each RBP.
-The full table of regulation powers in all cancer types were given in supplementary Table S7.
-Interestingly, we found that for the RBPs with larger regulatory power are those tends to be known to associate with cancer, as listed in supplementary Table S8.
+where xR is the binary connectivity vector for all genes and R (1 if the gene is a target, else 0).
+We used the absolute value of β1k,R to indicate the regulation potential of each RBP, R, in cancer type k.
+If a variant falls in a region with at least one RBP binding, and at least one of the p-values associated with β1k,R is significant, then we consider variants falling in that particular RBP to have an additional score of 1.

-For RBPs with high regulation powers from aggregated expression analysis, we also performed a patient-wise regulation power inference, where the differential expression is determined as the difference between individual normalized tumor and normal expressions.
-Then, we tried to associate this individual regulation power with disease prognosis.
-We downloaded the patient survival data from TCGA and performed survival analysis using the survival package in R (version 2.4.1-3).

 Recurrence in Somatic Mutations